 In this case, it's just the wind that races out in all directions, but as the name implies, it comes without precipitation.

-Being caught in a dry microburst will leave you windblown and, if, in the desert areas, likely dust or sand-blasted, but at least your clothes have a decent chance of staying dry.
+Being caught in a dry microburst will leave you windblown and, if, in the desert areas, likely dust or sand-blasted by an accompanying dust storm.
+(But at least your clothes have a decent chance of staying dry.)